 Options CFDs brokers

 The market features hundreds of regulated and thousand of unregulated CFD brokers.
-For instance, in Europe the most popular regulators are the CySEC and FCA, while in Singapore it is the MAS.
+For instance, in Europe, the most popular regulators are the CySEC and FCA and the leading European forex brokers have at least one of these licenses.
 Most brokers support on their trading platforms only CFDs on forex, stocks, indices and commodities.
 So the selection of brokers that offers CFDs on options is a little bit limited.
-I am not an expert on Options CFDs trading, but I know that Plus500 features them and that they have very good trading conditions for them (Very tight spreads + no overnight fees on Options CFDs).
+I am not an expert on Options CFDs trading, but I know that Plus500 features them and that they have very good trading conditions for them (Very tight spreads).
 I regard this company very highly and I think it is safe to say that they are one of the best CFD brokers on the market.
 You can read our Plus500 review here or you can visit directly their website.